 For six years, Prossy suffered from the isolation, hunger, and poverty onset by these tiny, unwanted parasites.
 For a majority of the six-year period, she was bedridden and on the rare occasion Prossy would venture out, she would be seen doubled over and limping, able to walk only with the assistance of a walking stick.

 Andrew also felt the impact of his mother’s ailment.
 As he tried to heal Prossy without proper knowledge or tools, Andrew himself lost his business, his home, and his health to jiggers.
 Andrew’s son paid a visit to Jinja and was startled to see his father and grandmother in such a state of despair.

 Luckily, Andrew’s son was familiar with Sole Hope’s mission of eliminating jiggers in Uganda.
-He recommended the family journey to Jinja, a city nestled on the coast of Lake Victoria and the onset of the Nile River, and home to Sole Hope’s Hope Center.
+He recommended the family journey to Jinja, a city nestled on the coast of Lake Victoria and the onset of the Nile River, and home to Sole Hope’s Outreach Center.

 “Mom is now moving very well.
 She would have died shortly, but now I know she will survive.
 That’s good!”